the-data-guy/Computer_Vision/README.md

 - Though the class distribution in dataset is not perfectly balanced, it's not heavily skewed either.
 - False Negatives (e.g. actual fire cases which went undetected) are as much to avoid, as False Positives (e.g. false alarms)

-**Notes:**
-- It is **NOT a smoke-detector**.
-There has to be a flame (preferably erupting) in the image, for the model to classify it as "Fire".
-- The **focus is on the end-to-end aspects of the ML problem, rather than a pure model performance boosting exercise/competition**.
-Put differently, a decently performing model a few steps to closer to being put in production, is being preferred here over a very high performance model which never ventured out of its home of Jupyter notebook.
-(I love Jupyterlab, BTW.)

 _Curate-Data_